Redhead (musical): Background

-Plot
+Synopsis

 In Victorian London, the plain Essie Whimple works in the Simpson Sisters Wax Museum, run by her two aunts, Aunt Sarah and Aunt Maude.
 They show the murder of Ruth LaRue, an American chorus girl, at the museum.
 They are visited by the murdered women's co-workers and by Inspector White of Scotland Yard.
 Notable among them is Tom Baxter, a "Strong Man."
 Essie, attracted to Tom, makes up a story about knowing who the killer is, and fakes an attempt on her life.
 She hides in Tom's show, and is turned into a "Redhead."